Welcome to the website for the 2014 Lincolnshire Wood Fair. Winner of " The Best Community Project" in the Lincolnshire Environmental Awards, 2012.

 This year family orientated activities include, subject to confirmation:

-Running again year are the guided tractor and trailer trips around the parkland.
+Running again this year are the guided tractor and trailer trips around the parkland.
 Chris Manning who is a local authortity on deer and author of a book on the deer parks of Lincolnshire will guide the deer themed trips and Chris Reynolds who works for the Forestry Commission in Lincolnshire and who was formerly curator of Bedgebury Pinetum in Kent will lead the tree themed tours.
 There will be a small charge for this activity to help cover the cost of running the event.

 All childrens activities will require supervision by an adult.